MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-warning-lnk4217.md

 `symbol` is the symbol name that's defined within the image. `function` is the function that's importing the symbol.

-This warning will not appear when you compile by using the option [/clr](../../build/reference/clr-common-language-runtime-compilation.md).
+This warning doesn't appear when you compile by using the [/clr](../../build/reference/clr-common-language-runtime-compilation.md) option.

 LNK4217 can also occur if you attempt to link two modules together, when instead you should compile the second module with the import library of the first module.